 Let me share with you an episode that happened to us on this journey

-One of my favorite experiences every time I go out for a “long walk” is the capacity that us humans have to let serendipity take control and change courses from what we have already planned.
+One of my favorite experiences every time I go out for a “long walk” is the capacity that we humans have to let serendipity take control and change courses from what we have already planned.
 The more you resist it, the harder it is to proceed.
-In contrary, if you allow what unexpectedly happens to become part of a new strategy, even the most challenging event cannot take you away from a positive experience.
+On the contrary, if you allow what unexpectedly happens to become part of a new strategy, even the most challenging event cannot take you away from a positive experience.

 Time for a change of plan